truefoundry/truefoundry-docs/deploy-on-own-cloud/local-installation.md

     AWS_ACCESS_KEY_ID: truefoundryKey
     AWS_SECRET_ACCESS_KEY: truefoundrySecret
     # This is the externally reachable url configured above in the
     # ingress section of truefoundry-frontend-app.
-Without this value, servicefoundry
+Without this value,
-    # will not work.
+    # servicefoundry will not work.
     CONTROL_PLANE_URL: "https://truefoundry.organization.com"
-  serviceAccount:
-    annotations:
-      # Provide permission to s3 using role_arn or anything compatible
-      eks.amazonaws.com/role-arn: <role_arn>

 #############################
 # Settings specific to sfy-manifest-service.
 sfy-manifest-service:
   enabled: false
   replicaCount: 1